 OUR KIDS NEED YOU!

-Today we have 274 children in need of advocacy and only 41 of them have a volunteer assigned to their case.
-The remaining 233, or 85%, of abused and neglected children in our county are being monitored by staff with caseloads of over 100 children!
-These are the most vulnerable members of our community and need someone like you to invest in them, so they can secure the happy, healthy, and secure home that every child deserves.
+Today there are 277 children in need of advocacy in Cowlitz County, and only 83 of them have a volunteer assigned to their case.
+The remaining 194, or 70%, of abused and neglected children in our county are being monitored by staff!
+These are the most vulnerable members of our community and they need someone like you to invest in them, so we can advocate for the happy, healthy, and PERMANENT home that every child deserves.

 Our initial training includes 24 hours of class time, in addition to some reading and homework.
 Training is typically held once a week from 5:30-8:30 pm for 8 consecutive weeks.
 Once training is complete, you will work with a volunteer supervisor to select a child or sibling group to be your assigned case.
 Your supervisor will help you become familiar with the case and arrange for you to meet those involved.

 We ask our volunteers to visit with their child or sibling group at least once a month, connect with the case social worker, school, and placement regularly, observe visitation or planning meetings, and to come in to the office to read up on information relating to your child(ren).
-Every six months or so during certain hearings, you will write a report to the court offering your opinion of how the child(ren) are doing and insight on what the child needs at that time.
+Every six months or so, you will write a report to the court offering your factual observation of how the child(ren) are doing and advocate for what the child needs at that time.
 Your volunteer supervisor will help you write your reports—you will always have support!